This post may contain affiliate links. Please read myย privacy policy.

 Asparagus is one of the healthiest vegetables with well-balanced nutrition.
 It has only 4 calories per spear and it is a good source of potassium, fiber, and vitamin B6.
 It is especially great for pregnant women because it is rich in folic acid.
 Learn more about it from Michigan Asparagus Board.

-Asparagus is a springtime favorite that’s not only easy to cook, but also incredibly nutritious.
-You may have tried it roasted or grilled, but this pan-sauteed asparagus recipe is a game changer!
+Asparagus is one of my favorite springtime vegetables.
+It’s not only easy to cook but also incredibly nutritious.
+You’ve probably tried it roasted or grilled, but this pan-sauteed asparagus recipe is a game changer!

-It is simple, quick, and most importantly, it preserves the bright green color and fresh flavor of this seasonal vegetable.
+It’s simple, quick, and most importantly, it preserves the bright green color and fresh flavor of this seasonal veggie.
 And the best part?
-You only need 6 basic ingredients and 8 minutes to prep and cook.
-It is literally the perfect last-minute side dish for any meal!
+I only need 6 basic ingredients and 8 minutes to prep and cook.
+It’s literally the perfect last-minute side dish for any meal!

 Ingredients